-^{} We particularly thank Christian Homburg (Mannheim), Oguzhan Ozbas (USC), Jeremy Stein (Harvard), Timotheus Höttges (CEO Deutsche Telekom), and Richard Lutz (CEO Deutsche Bahn) for their insightful comments on the survey instrument.
-The paper benefited from the support of and comments made by Renée Adams (UNSW), Tobias Berg (Frankfurt School), Demian Berchtold (Bern), Jim Brau (BYU), Philip Bromiley (Irvine), Dirk Brounen (Tilburg), Ralf Ewert (Graz), Stan Fawcett (BYU), John Graham (Duke), Stefan Hirth (Odense), Gavin Kilduff (NYU), Alberto Moel (Monitor Group), Christine Parlour (Berkeley), Gordon Phillips (Dartmouth), Ryan Riordan (Queen's University), Zacharias Sautner (Frankfurt School), Michael Troege (ESCP-EAP), Marliese Uhrig-Homburg (KIT), David Young (Ashdridge), and Michael Weber (Chicago).
-Particular thanks are due to the financial executives who pre-tested the survey instrument.
+^a We particularly thank Christian Homburg, Oguzhan Ozbas, Jeremy Stein, Timotheus Höttges (CEO Deutsche Telekom), and Richard Lutz (CEO Deutsche Bahn) for their insightful comments on the survey instrument.
+We are especially grateful to Andreas Benz, who provided highly valuable input and support during many stages of the paper.
+The paper benefited from the support of and the detailed and insightful comments made by the Associate Editor, two anonymous referees, Renée Adams, Tobias Berg, Demian Berchtold, Jim Brau, Philip Bromiley, Dirk Brounen, Ralf Ewert, Stan Fawcett, John Graham, Stefan Hirth, Christian Laux, Alberto Moel, Christine Parlour, Gordon Phillips, Ryan Riordan, Zacharias Sautner, Michael Troege, Marliese Uhrig-Homburg, David Young, and Michael Weber.
+Particular thanks are due to the financial executives who pretested the survey instrument.
 Finally, we thank all the CFOs who took the time to fill out the survey and shared their insights into capital allocation.
 Parts of the study were conducted while Hoang was visiting the Haas School of Business at UC Berkeley under a grant from the Karlsruhe House of Young Scientists.
 We also acknowledge financial support from BBBank Karlsruhe and Wissenschaftsförderung der Sparkassen-Finanzgruppe.